Vase Vine Clematis

 Depending upon the species and the support structure, they can grow to 1 to 18 feet long.
 They prefer full sun, with afternoon shade in areas with hot summers.
 Shade the roots with mulch or a ground cover planting.
 Moist, well-drained soil with a neutral to slightly alkaline pH is recommended.
 Clematis is deep-rooted, so water thoroughly.
 Clematis is a heavy feeder; provide it with a low nitrogen, slow-release fertilizer every 4 to 6 weeks throughout the growing season.

 Pruning depends on whether they bloom on old wood or new wood.
-Growers recognize three groups of vining clematis, generally called Type 1, Type 2 and Type 3.
+Growers recognize three pruning groups, generally called Type 1, Type 2 and Type 3.

 - Type 1: These clematis set flower buds on old wood and bloom in early spring.
 These do not require regular pruning, but damaged stems should be removed any time immediately after flowering has finished.
 Example: C. montana.